SkuldNorniern/syslog-server/README.md

 - `ports`: An array of port numbers that the server should listen on.
 - `address`: The address that the server should bind to.
 - `exclusive`: A boolean indicating whether the server should have exclusive control over the ports.
+- `formatHints`: A map of port numbers to format hints for the server to use.

 ## Contributing